"Explorers find what they expect to find,

 Later still, I founded my own publishing company—Barquentine Books—and I published two editions of a Maine dining guide.

 My purpose in writing is to communicate what I have learned during 70 years.
-I do my best to entertain with a readable style and with appropriate humor.
+One of the things I've learned is the value of responding when one realizes he or she is being pursued by the Holy Spirit.
+This is not always easy to notice, so certain are many of us that we are in total charge of our lives, decisions, and expectations.
+In writing, I do my best to entertain with a readable style and with appropriate humor.
 Whether the subject of the writing is sad or happy, my authorial posture seeks to be humble.
 I believe the Lord's glory requires humility of us.
 The Lord exhorts us to maintain an attitude of gratitude.

 I am blessed by my family.

-We are grateful for our four children and for our son-in-law and our three grandchildren.
+We are grateful for our four children and for our son-in-law and for our five grandchildren.

 I’m a writing guy.

 Writing comes from a territory of my spirit where I objectify my experience, and then manage it, shape it, and communicate it back.
 When I do this well enough, in a memoir, for example, it gives pleasure to my readers and sometimes even explains myself to myself.
 (I'm trying to catch up with what the Lord already knows about me!)

 Writing allows me to find truth.
 Truth exists, but it may hide behind what is more easily seen.